Article publishing charges

 We are transparent about how our APCs are invested.
 This spirit of transparency is in line with Coalition S for Plan S.

-APCs pay for our people - in August 2023 more than 2,500 highly skilled professionals who run our editorial programs, build our technology, and deliver premium services on a custom-built open science platform.
+APCs pay for our people - highly skilled professionals who run our editorial programs, build our technology, and deliver premium services on our custom-built open science platform.

 Our journal teams manage every aspect of journal operations and growth, from editorial board management, to commissioning high-quality content, handling article collections, and supporting our editors.